Mountain bike in the beautiful Cairngorms National Park

 Arrival and departure details

 Your Cairngorms Adventure mountain bike tour will start and end in Inverness.
 Your guide and/or driver will meet you in the main concourse at Inverness train station at 12 noon.
-He/she will be holding an H&I Adventures sign and should be easy to see since neither the airport nor the train station are particularly large or crowded.
+He/she will be holding an H&I Adventures sign and should be easy to see since the train station is not particularly large or crowded.

 If you are flying to Scotland we recommend that you arrive the day before and book an overnight stay in Inverness, in order to allow for any delays in flights and/or luggage.